Tuition and financial aid

 - All possible scholarships are awarded at the time of admission.

-For more information, please contact the Office for International Students and Scholars (OISS).
+For more information, please visit the Office for International Students and Scholars (OISS) or contact the office.

 - 314-935-5910